Restaurant Operations

 Weekly tracking means you catch a problem within days.
 A bad produce delivery, an invoice error, a line cook who's heavy-handed with proteins — it shows up in the next count instead of hiding in a 30-day average.

 Yes, weekly inventory counts take time.
-You don’t need to count everything.
+You don't need to count everything.
 Count your top 10-15 items by dollar volume: proteins, dairy, seafood, cooking oils.
 These drive 60-80% of your food cost.
 If those numbers are in line, the rest probably is too.
+And count on a scale, not by eye.
+"About half a case" is how counting errors become phantom food cost.
+If you want to automate this, see our roundup of inventory management software — some options are free.

-4. Shop your suppliers
+9. Shop your suppliers

-Restaurant Depot isn’t always the cheapest.
+Restaurant Depot isn't always the cheapest.
 Neither is Sysco or US Foods.
 Prices vary by item, by region, and by the week.
+Pull your order guide from each supplier and compare your highest-cost items line by line.

 Get quotes from 2-3 suppliers for your highest-cost items.
 You don't need to switch entirely.
 Many restaurants split orders: proteins from one supplier, produce from another, dry goods from a third.